 Area: 4.6 square miles (11.9 sq km)

-Elvers Bank sits at the very edge of the continental shelf and reaches a depth of about 206 m (675 ft).
-This site habors a variety of habitats.
+Elvers Bank sits at the very edge of the continental shelf and harbors a variety of habitats.
+It was named after Douglas J. Elvers, a Minerals Management Service (now BOEM) geophysicist.

-Mesophotic communities are dominated by black corals, gorgonians, fish, sponges, algae and invertebrates.
+This site includes mesophotic habitat dominated by black corals, octocorals, fish, sponges, algae, and invertebrates.

-An algal nodule field visited during ROV operations was dominated by a small orange/red sponge that provided habitat for at least one dwarf frogfish – a species rarely seen in this part of the Gulf of Mexico.
+It also includes an algal nodule field dominated by a small orange/red sponge, which provides habitat for at least one dwarf frogfish – a species rarely seen in this part of the Gulf of Mexico.

-Interesting fields of sea pens and yellow stalked crinoids have been documented here, as well as outcroppings covered in glass sponges.
-These are long-lived animals and are rare throughout the region.
+Interesting fields of sea pens and yellow stalked crinoids have been documented here, as well as outcroppings covered in glass sponges, which are rare throughout the region.